Paul Heaton: Early life

-After a childhood in Sheffield, Heaton moved to Chipstead, Surrey during his adolescent years, an early life Heaton described as "bred in Sheffield, fed in Surrey".
+Heaton moved to Chipstead, Surrey during his adolescent years, an early life Heaton described as "bred in Sheffield, fed in Surrey".
 Whilst in Surrey he, with his brother Adrian, formed their first band "Tools Down" with friends John Box and Stuart Mair.
-After leaving Surrey, Heaton spent time hitch-hiking around Europe before moving to Hull in 1983, where he formed the Housemartins.
-Heaton also lived in Leeds for a year.
+At sixth form, he met Norman Cook and Chris Lang and formed a band called the "Stomping Pond Frogs", but this band broke up when Cook and others went to university.
+Heaton did not go to university, but held a number of office jobs, which would influence his later songwriting.
+After leaving Surrey, Heaton spent time hitch-hiking around Europe before moving to Hull in 1983.

-Throughout his childhood, Heaton's main interest was football, and he regularly attended Sheffield United games.
+Throughout his childhood, Heaton's main interest was football, and he regularly attends Sheffield United games.
 Heaton played over 700 competitive games at junior and amateur level, often insisting on driving back from gigs on a Friday or Saturday night to attend his Saturday and Sunday matches.

 The Housemartins

 Heaton, then billing himself as P.d.
-Heaton, formed the Housemartins in the early 1980s.
-This band featured Stan Cullimore on guitar, Ted Key on bass and Hugh Whitaker on drums.
-Shortly afterwards Key left the band and was replaced with Norman Cook.
+Heaton, formed the Housemartins in 1983, initially with Stan Cullimore on guitar, before recruiting Ted Key on bass and Hugh Whitaker on drums.
+Norman Cook replaced Key in 1985, and Dave Hemingway replaced Whitaker in 1987.

 The Housemartins released a number of singles and two studio albums, London 0 Hull 4 and The People Who Grinned Themselves to Death.
 Their most popular hit was an a cappella cover version of "Caravan of Love" (originally by Isley-Jasper-Isley), which reached number 1 on 16 December 1986, their only number 1 hit in the UK.
-For the second album Hugh Whitaker was replaced with Dave Hemingway on drums.
-Shortly afterwards the Housemartins split up.

 The Housemartins' lyrics were a mixture of Marxist politics and Christianity (the inner sleeve of London 0 Hull 4 contained the mantra "Take Jesus – Take Marx – Take Hope").